bryancross/key2pdf/README.md

 # key2pdf
 Scripts and tools for transforming keynote files to PDF

-key2pdf can run as a script or as a server.
-As a script, key2pdf either:
+key2pdf runs as a server listening for POST requests on the `/convert` endpoint.
+Calls to this endpoint include a `url` parameter.
+Depending on the format of that URL, `key2pdf` will either:

- - Traverses a specified repository, finding all keynote files, converting them to PDF, and then uploading the resulting PDFs back into the repository
+ - Traverse a specified repository, finding all keynote files, converting them to PDF, and then uploading the resulting PDFs back into the repository
- - Finds and converts a single keynote file
+ - Find and convert a single keynote file

 Converted PDFs are committed to GitHub in the same path as their source keynote files.

-Conversion is done using the [CloudConvert API](https://cloudconvert.com/api).
+Conversion is performed by the [CloudConvert API](https://cloudconvert.com/api).
 You'll need a cloudconvert API token in order to use the service

 ## Setup
 Clone the repository, then run